ana-m-v/FPROGR-Polygon/README.md

+# Project description

+This repository contains updated code required by the Functional Programming course (Fachhochschule Technikum Wien - Master's Program Software Engineering).
+Updates to the project are localized within the PolygonDrawing.fs and Main.fs.
+Template was provided by the lecturer.

 # Polygon Drawing template

 This repository is based on the [Feliz](https://github.com/Zaid-Ajaj/Feliz) and uses [Fable](http://fable.io/) for transpiling F# code to JS.